History of the College of Human Environmental Sciences

 In 1924, construction began on Gwynn Hall, the college's first building.
 Home Economics became a school within the College of Agriculture in 1960.
 To mark further expansion of the program, Stanley Hall was built in 1961.
 In 1973, the program became an independent college.

 The School of Social Work joined the college in 1988.
 Also in 1988, the name was changed from Home Economics to the College of Human Environmental Sciences (HES) to better reflect the mission of the college and focus of the disciplines.
-In addition to the School of Social Work, HES departments include: Architectural Studies; Human Development and Family Studies; Nutritional Sciences (including Dietetics and Exercise Physiology); Personal Financial Planning; and Textile and Apparel Management.
+In addition to the School of Social Work, HES departments include: Architectural Studies; Human Development and Family Science; Nutritional Sciences (including Dietetics and Exercise Physiology); Personal Financial Planning; and Textile and Apparel Management.
 Programs are located across campus in Gywnn, Stanley, Gentry, McKee and Clark Halls, with the college administrative base housed in Gwynn Hall.
 The college also boasts a thriving extension component.